Learn about Texas tornado season, Tornado Alley, and other tornado facts you need to create a tornado preparedness plan!

 What is Tornado Alley?

-refers to an area of the central United States where it was once believed that tornadoes are most common, which generally includes the states of Texas, parts of Louisiana, Oklahoma, Kansas, South Dakota, and Nebraska.
+refers to an area of the central United States where tornadoes are very common, which generally includes the states of Texas, parts of Louisiana, Oklahoma, Kansas, South Dakota, and Nebraska.
 However, this area was never specifically defined, nor was it especially popular with tornado experts or meteorologists.

 The name “Tornado Alley” was coined in 1952 as the title of a research project to study severe weather spanning Texas and Oklahoma.
 This area has some of the most favorable conditions in the world for tornadoes to form.
 Cool dry air from Canada streams in across the Rockies into the high plains while warm moist air from the Gulf of Mexico blows north to meet it.
 When these elements merge, powerful thunderstorms often erupt and can easily spawn tornadoes.